cvc5/cvc5/INSTALL.rst

 To build the documentation, configure cvc5 with ``./configure.sh --docs`` and run ``make docs`` from within the build directory.
-Note that, for various reasons, building the documentation may first need to build cvc5 itself as well.

 The API documentation can then be found at ``<build_dir>/docs/sphinx/index.html``.